-Pre-qualification and pre-approval are two steps in the mortgage application process and a pre-qualification is the very first step.
+The pre-qualification and pre-approval are two steps in the mortgage application process that most borrowers will go through.

-Pre-qualification – This is the initial step in the mortgage process and it actually quite simple.
-It’s the estimate of what you might be able to borrow on a loan.
+The pre-qualification is the initial step in the mortgage process and is quite simple.
+It’s an estimate of what you might be able to finance.

-With a pre-qualification, you give your mortgage banker a look inside your financial situation that includes any assets, debts and your income.
+With a pre-qualification, you provide your mortgage lender a look inside your financial situation – including any assets, debts, and income.

-The only downside is that you’ll only receive an estimate of what you can afford because your credit score won’t be pulled.
+The downside is that you only receive an estimate of what you can afford because your lender must still check your credit score.